Important Verses of Bhagavad Gita Ji Chapter 14

-In Bhagavad Gita Chapter 14 Verse 7, has said that Oh Arjun!
-Passion-like Rajogun (Brahma) also keeps the soul bound to action and to the desire of enjoyment of its result i.e. does not let it become free.
-Because of the worldly pleasures, overpowered by the desire to enjoy without any restraint, is unable to escape from Kaal’s trap.
+In Bhagavad Gita Chapter 14 Verse 7, has said that ‘O Arjun!
+Passion-like Rajogun (Brahma) also keeps the soul bound to action and the desire of enjoyment of its result i.e. does not let it become free.
+Because of worldly pleasures, overpowered by the desire to enjoy without any restraint, is unable to escape from Kaal’s trap.

-Once, Markande Rishi said to Indra Ji (king of heaven), “Do you even know that after enjoying the term of Indra, you will go in the womb of a donkey.
-Therefore, abandoning this kingdom of Indra, do bhajan of Brahm.
-You will get rid of the 84 lakh births.”
-On this Indra Ji said, “Will see some other time.
+Once, Markande Rishi said to Indra Ji (King of Heaven), “Do you even know that after enjoying the term of Indra, you will go into the womb of a donkey.
+Therefore, abandoning this kingdom of Indra, do the bhajan of Brahm.
+You will get rid of the 84 lakh births''.
+On this, Indra Ji said, “Will see some other time.
 Let me enjoy now, Rishi Ji.”

-Please note: - when will one see?
+Please note: - When will one see?
 After becoming a donkey?
 Only the potter will see the donkey then.
-One quintal weight on the waist and above that, will strike with a stick.
-Despite having knowledge, a living being overpowered by Rajogun is unable to escape from Kaal’s trap.
+One quintal weight on the waist and above that will hit with a stick.
+Despite knowing, a living being overpowered by Rajogun is unable to escape from Kaal’s trap.

-Translation of Bhagavad Gita Chapter 14 Verse 8: Oh Arjun!
+Translation of Bhagavad Gita Chapter 14 Verse 8: ‘O Arjun!
 Know the Tamogun, which deludes all the embodied beings, to be born of ignorance.
-It binds this soul to lust/intoxication, laziness and sleep.
+It binds this soul to lust/intoxication, laziness, and sleep.

-One gentleman, overpowered by Satgun-Vishnu, brought an anonymous (who had no relative) patient home (Satgun was in excess and other gunas were suppressed) saying that I will take care of you, and will also offer you treatment.
+One gentleman, overpowered by Satgun-Vishnu, brought an anonymous (who had no relative) patient home (Satgun was in excess and other Gunas were suppressed) saying that I will take care of you, and will also offer you treatment.
 You may consider me as your son.
-Having brought him home, overpowered by Satgun-Vishnu (other two gunas repressed), got new clothes stitched for that man and started his treatment.
+Having brought him home, overpowered by Satgun-Vishnu (the other two Gunas repressed), got new clothes stitched for that man and started his treatment.
 One day, that patient spat on his chips floor.
 That day he threw that patient out of his house.
-At that time, Tamogun had risen and the other two gunas were repressed.
+At that time, Tamogun had risen and the other two Gunas were repressed.

 The Achievement by Worship of Vishnu (Satogun)

-In Bhagavad Gita Chapter 14 Verse 19, it is mentioned that after understanding this entire knowledge in essence, a discerning devotee does not perceive the three gunas (Brahma, Vishnu and Shiv) as the doer.
-With a special perspective, perceives the power superior to these gunas as the doer.
-He attains the Matavlambi nature i.e. that devotee is a follower of the opinion (viewpoints) mentioned in Bhagavad Gita Chapter 13.
-He is known as (mad'bhavam') Mat-Bhavam' (Brahm has explained his opinion in Bhagavad Gita Chapter 3 Verse no. 31, 32) and does bhakti of the Purna Parmatma.
+In Bhagavad Gita Chapter 14 Verse 19, it is mentioned that after understanding this entire knowledge, in essence, a discerning devotee does not perceive the three Gunas (Brahma, Vishnu, and Shiva) as the doer.
+With a special perspective, perceives Param Akshar Brahm as superior to these Gunas as the doer.
+He attains the Matavlambi nature i.e. the devotee is a follower of the opinion (viewpoints) mentioned in Bhagavad Gita Chapter 13.
+He is known as (mad'bhavam') Mat-Bhavam' (Brahm has explained his opinion in Bhagavad Gita Chapter 3 Verse no. 31, 32) and remains in my trap.

-Abandoning the Sadhna of Brahma, Vishnu and Shiv, One should Perform Sadhna of the Purna Parmatma
+Abandoning the Sadhana of Brahma, Vishnu, and Shiv, One should Perform Sadhna of the Purna Parmatma

-In Bhagavad Gita Chapter 14 Verse 22 to 25, it is mentioned that a bhakt who, on hearing the glorious praises of a god, is not attracted towards him because he has acquired complete knowledge that this god (guna) only has this much glory which is not sufficient for the deliverance of a living being.
-Like, god Krishna (Vishnu-Satgun) killed Kans, Keshi, Shishupal etc and gave wealth to Sudama.
+In Bhagavad Gita Chapter 14 Verse 22 to 25, it is mentioned that a bhakt who, on hearing the glorious praises of a god, is not attracted towards him because he has acquired complete knowledge that this God (guna) only has this much glory which is not sufficient for the deliverance of a living being.
+Like, God Krishna (Vishnu-Satgun) killed Kans, Keshi, Shishupal, etc, and gave wealth to Sudama.
 It is not sufficient for the well-being of an ordinary living being.
-Because the worshipper of God Vishnu (Satgun) can only go to superior loks like, heaven etc. But the crisis of 84 lakh births will prevail.
-Therefore that devotee keeps his thoughts steady and does not change his nature out of affection and neither is hostile towards those gods (Brahma, Vishnu and Shiv), nor desires for them.
-He is acquainted with their powers and considers them upto that level and unmoved and constant, remains engrossed in the God who is even beyond these, and remains balanced in joy-sorrow, mud-gold, pleasant-unpleasant and criticism-praise.
-He considers honour-dishonour, fried-foe to be the same and first of all gives up arrogance.
-He (bhakt) is said to have transcended the gunas.
+Because the worshipper of God Vishnu (Satgun) can only go to superior loks like Heaven, etc. But the crisis of 84 lakh births will prevail.
+Therefore, that devotee keeps his thoughts steady and does not change his nature out of affection and neither is hostile towards those gods (Brahma, Vishnu, and Shiva), nor desires for them.
+He is acquainted with their powers and considers them up to that level and unmoved and constant remains engrossed in the God who is even beyond these and remains balanced in joy-sorrow, mud-gold, pleasant-unpleasant, and criticism-praise.
+He considers honor-dishonor, fried-foe to be the same and first of all gives up arrogance.
+He (bhakt) is said to have transcended the Gunas.

-In Bhagavad Gita Chapter 14 Verse 26, it is said that – And one who (bhakt) practices unadulterous bhakti yog i.e. only does sadhna of one God (abandoning the worship of other gods-goddesses, ghosts-pitras and Brahma, Vishnu and Shiv), that soul is undulterous.
-Like, if a woman besides her husband keeps company of other men, then she is known as an adulterous woman, who did not stick to her husnabd.
-Therefore adulterous bhakts are those who are not based on one God.
-Those who practice devotion with undeviated mind (with the desire of only one God) and who remain based on one God, they are said to be practicing unadulterous devotion.
+In Bhagavad Gita Chapter 14 Verse 26, it is said that – And one who (bhakt) practices unadulterous bhakti Yog i.e. only does sadhana of one God (abandoning the worship of other gods-goddesses, ghosts-pitras and Brahma, Vishnu, and Shiv), that soul is adulterous.
+Like, if a woman beside her husband keeps the company of other men, then she is known as an adulterous woman, who did not stick to her husband.
+Therefore, adulterous bhakts are those who are not based on one God.
+Those who practice devotion with an undeviated mind (with the desire of only one God) and who remain based on one God, are said to be practicing unadulterous devotion.

 Naama chheepa Om taari, pichhe SohM bhed bichaari |